isaacdarcilla/996CSU/README.md

 * Redesigned the Profile page of the employee
 * Employees can now view the documentation
 * Administrator can now filter data by year and ensure the website loads fast
+* Administrator can now filter their response by months

 ### Bug Hunting